 2018 NDnano Seed Grants

-Nine faculty members from the University of Notre Dame’s College of Engineering and College of Science were awarded four grants through the Center for Nano Science and Technology (NDnano) Seed Grant Program.
+Nine faculty members from the University of Notre Dame’s College of Engineering and College of Science were awarded four grants through the Notre Dame Nanoscience and Technology (NDnano) Seed Grant Program.

 In discussing the awards, Alan C. Seabaugh, Frank M. Freimann Chair Professor of Electrical Engineering and director of NDnano, said, “We are excited to launch these four research collaborations, each building on materials innovations at Notre Dame.
 The research impacts a broad application space including opioid detection, water purification, molecular detection, and low power computing.”